Inverted/tasbot_eyes/README.md

   black.
 Use the method `getLuminance()` for that.
 * It's the first time I used plain C. I hope I got all memory allocations right.
 I would appreciate, if someone could check my `malloc's, calloc's, memset's` and esp. `free's`.
-* Some methods got pretty blob like, that could be made :sparkles: prettier :sparkles:.
+* Some methods got pretty blob like, that could be made :sparkles: prettier :sparkles:
+* The entire main.c is a huge blob, that could be resolved into several files (.h and .c)

 ## Future ideas